inayrus/FinalAppProject/PROCESS.md

 * Made it possible to first add a new tag to a note, apply it, and then click the Add Tag icon again without the app crashing.
 * Implemented a horizontalscrollview in NoteaActivity so all chosen tags can be seen if there are a lot of them.
  This solution can not be so easily implemented for the MainActivity tags, however.
 There the note become unclickable.

+#### Day 2
+* Cleaned my repository from made, but unused files.
+* Fixed a few bugs concerning the tags and converting a photo to text.
+* Made the layout more pretty, with sharp icons and more colours.

+For tomorrow I need to add a saveInstanceState in the SelectActivity and look if I can improve my code.
+I also need to rewrite my README, add a PROPOSAL.md, think about Licence, and start on the final report.